-This course is designed to provide students who have passed English 10 but scored at the basic or below basic level on the Keystone Literature Exam with remediation as preparation for the Keystone Exam retakes.
+This course is designed to provide students who have passed English II but scored at the basic or below basic level on the Keystone Literature Exam with remediation as preparation for the Keystone Exam retakes.
 This course will emphasize review and remediation of basic reading and comprehension strategies, the analysis and interpretation of fiction and non-fiction text, Keystone glossary terms, open-ended writing strategies, and test taking strategies.

-008 ACADEMIC ENGLISH III (Juniors)
+1008 ACADEMIC ENGLISH III (Juniors)

-This course will survey some of America's classic writers of short stories, poems, plays and non-fiction.
+This course will survey some of America's classic writers of short stories, novels, poems, plays and non-fiction.
 Other areas include the mechanics of writing, discussions and debate, reading and listening skills, and language development.
-Note: One novel will be required to be read during the summer preceding this course and will be assessed at the beginning of the course as a course test grade.
+Research techniques, MLA style skills, and vocabulary usage will also continue to be developed.

-010 HONORS ENGLISH III (Juniors)
+1010 HONORS ENGLISH III (Juniors)